mdsaifali111/termux-github-guide/README.md

 GitHub is a web-based platform for version control using Git.
 With GitHub, you can:

-Host repositories online.
+Host repositories online

-Collaborate with others.
+Collaborate with others

-Track changes and issues.
+Track changes and issues

-Contribute to open-source.
+Contribute to open-source

 You’ll interact with GitHub using git commands via Termux.